habitat-sh/on-prem-builder/README.md

         `/hab/pkgs/core/postgresql/<version>/<release>/bin/pg_restore --host=<url_of_pg_host> --dbname=builder builder.dump`
 1. Start the on-prem Builder services

-    > note: In some cases your version of Postgres might not have a createdb binary in which case you'll want to connect to database to run the create db command.
+    > Note: In some cases your version of Postgres might not have a createdb binary in which case you'll want to connect to database to run the create db command.

 Just like that, your database data should be restored and ready for new transactions!